NextFire-N7/projet-interco/README.md

 ## Getting Started

-Launching the project essentially consists in `docker compose up` on a Linux desktop.
+Launching the project essentially consists in `make && docker compose up` on a Linux desktop.

 A [`Vagrantfile`](./Vagrantfile) is provided to easily setup an Arch Linux VM with LXQt and Docker and mounting the project inside it with [Vagrant](https://www.vagrantup.com).